wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		- -
 			- A couple of key points to note here are as follows: id:: 16eb96a8-182f-43a5-aa9e-3a93b9ef2ed2

-			  For data transfer within a Region:
+			- **For data transfer within a Region:**
-			  If an internet gateway is used to send data to an AWS public service (Amazon S3, DynamoDB, and so on) in the same Region, then there are no data transfer charges.
+				- If an internet gateway is used to send data to an AWS public service (Amazon S3, DynamoDB, and so on) in the same Region, then there are no data transfer charges.
 				  If a NAT gateway is used to access those public services in the same Region, then there is a data processing charge, calculated at a per-GB rate.
 				  Data transfers between workloads within the same Availability Zone are free.
 For certain services, such as EC2, data transfers across Availability Zones will incur a data transfer charge.
-			  For data transfers across Regions, there is always a data transfer charge. #flashcard
+			- **For data transfers across Regions**:
+				- There is always a data transfer charge. #flashcard
 		- -
 		- -
 			- About **AWS Cost Explorer** #flashcard